ucsc/wcms-design-templates/src/docs/index.md

 ---
-title: FooCorp Components
+title: Redwood Design System
 ---

-This is the component library for FooCorp. **Feel free to look around!**
+This is the component library.